caciitg/UTrack/README.md

    * **`Stress Model.py`**

 ## 4. Usage
-To use UTrack, To use UTrack, first add [this folder](https://tinyurl.com/utrackmodels) to your Google Drive.  <br />
+To use UTrack, first add [this folder](https://tinyurl.com/utrackmodels) to your Google Drive.  <br />
 Then run **`Streamlit Deployment.ipynb`** on Google Colab.
 Click on the **ngrok** link. <br />

 Once you go to the localhost, use the following video as a reference: